twome/mane/README.md

 #### Server (to read and write patches as files)

-**CLI**: Clone this repo, then, from the command line, `cd` into it, run `yarn install`, and run `node -r esm bin/mane.js` to start the Node server.
+**CLI**: Clone this repo, then, from the command line, `cd` into it, run `yarn install` to fetch dependencies, & then `yarn start-cli` to start the Node server on `localhost:1917` by default.

 **macOS Electron app**: Run `yarn native` to launch the GUI app.
 It will briefly appear in the Dock, then move to the menubar/tray.
+No pre-packaged executables are ready yet, sorry!

 #### Browser extension (to inject patches into webpages)

-Turn on 'developer mode' in your browser's extension manager, then load this repo's `src/extension/` folder as an "unpacked extension".
+Turn on 'developer/debug mode' in your browser's extension manager, then load this repo's `src/extension/` folder as an "unpacked extension" or similar.

+[Properly packaged extension files & browser extension store links will come soon.]

 ## Usage

 <i>**A note on terminology:** Here we refer to a "patch" to mean "a collection of JS and CSS files that are activated according to their list of URL matchers".
-"Matchers" are [regular expressions](https://regexr.com/) which test against the browser's current URL.
+"Matchers" are like [regular expressions](https://regexr.com/) which test against the browser's current URL.
 If any of a patch's matches match the current page's URL, the browser extension will inject all of its files into the page.</i>

-You can quickly make a new patch that matches the current page's **domain** (eg. `google.com` - which includes `maps.google.com`, `www.google.com`, and `google.com/a-search-result`) by clicking 'New patch' in the Mane browser extension's popup.
-This will automatically create a new empty CSS and/or JS file in this repo's `patches/` folder, and open them in your default code editor.
+You can quickly make a new patch that matches the current page's **domain** (eg. `google.com` - which matches `maps.google.com`, `www.google.com`, and `google.com/a-search-result`) by clicking 'New patch' in the Mane browser extension's popup.
+This will automatically create a new empty CSS and/or JS file in your Mane patches folder (by default, `~/.mane-patches`), and then immediately open them in your OS's default code editor.

-You can disable a patch using the browser extension's popup (which will list any patches on the current page), or by including a comment in the patch file(s) that looks like this:
+You can disable a patch using the browser extension's popup (which will list any patches matching the current page), or by including a comment in the patch file(s) that looks like this [TODO]:

 ```javascript
 /* mane-options active:false */